andlo/mycroft-skills-list-gitbook/skills/mycroft-app-launcher.Shadowsith.md

 ### _mycroft-app-launcher.Shadowsith_
 ## Description:
-The App Launcher Skill allows to open and close linux desktop applications with simple openclose commands.
-It is very similiar to Desktop Launcher from Mycroft but ony uses subprocesses to openclose programs.
+The App Launcher Skill allows to open and close linux desktop applications with simple open/close commands.
+It is very similiar to [Desktop Launcher](https://github.com/MycroftAI/skill-desktop-launcher) from Mycroft but ony uses subprocesses to open/close programs.
 It also gives you a message if a application is not found on the device.

 ### Platform:
  ![Mark I](../.gitbook/assets/mark-1-icon.png)  ![Mark II](../.gitbook/assets/mark-2-icon.png)  ![Picroft](../.gitbook/assets/picroft-icon.png)  ![plasmoid](../.gitbook/assets/kde.png)